Adidas Teamgeist: Teamgeist 2

 The Teamgeist 2 was introduced by Adidas as an update of the ball during the 2007 FIFA Club World Cup in Japan.
 The ball was then formally introduced in 2008 and was also used in the seven-a-side football tournament at the 2008 Summer Paralympics.

+2025 Remakes

+In March 2025 adidas released the remake version of the +Teamgeist 2006 FIFA World Cup match ball in limited numbers, along with the limited edition Adidas Predator football boots in the same colorway with the +Teamgeist match balls.

+The modernized version of the +Teamgeist were also being used during the 2024–25 UEFA Nations League second-leg quarterfinal match between Spain and The Netherlands.
+While the colorway of the match balls are the same with the original +Teamgeist, the panels design are derived from the adidas Fussballliebe, the official match ball of the UEFA Euro 2024.

 Variants

 Adidas has produced multiple variants of the +Teamgeist and Teamgeist 2 for various competitions.

 Variants of this ball include the Adidas Teamgeist 2 Magnus Moenia, used in the 2008 Olympic Games, as well as the related Adidas Europass used for UEFA Euro 2008.